Nomad-85/alien_invasion/README.md

 Press 'q' to quit

-Use arrow keys to move ship left and right
+Use arrow keys to move ship left and right,
 Spacebar to shoot bullets